TooMuch4U/pisspricer-scraper/README.md

 # Pisspricer Scraper CLI
-A python CLI application used to scrape, process and upload liquor prices to the pisspricer api.
+A Python CLI application used to scrape, process and upload liquor prices for pisspricer.

 # Requirements
 - git